JohnTelford/rstblog/source/av.rst

 Defects are Lurking
 -------------------

-My primary concern about AVs is developing, testing, and updating onboard hardware and software.
+A primary concern about AVs is developing, testing, and updating onboard hardware and software.
 AVs need more complex computer systems than aircraft because of roadway interactions, and driving a vehicle is more difficult than flying a plane.

 Driving defensively requires constant evaluation of ever changing conditions, and to quickly respond to other drivers, people, animals, weather conditions, and many more known or unknown hazards.